adxsrc/fadge/README.md

 nature and [Google JAX](https://github.com/google/jax)'s automatic differentiation to create a flexible and high performance differential geometry package.
-It supports the more abstract notions of topological space and manifold *without* coordinate systems, and allows for creating more complex manifolds by surgery.
+It supports the more abstract notions of topological spaces and manifolds *without* coordinate systems, and allows for creating more complex manifolds by surgery.
 Then, it supports definiting multiple coordinate systems, deploying different geometric structure, and tensor calculus on these manifolds.